AltropInc/alt/doc/script/ParametricTypes.md

 type mixed_numeric_array = array #(numeric);
 ```

 This defines a mixed numeric array, a subtype of array, where the element type is bound to the abstract type `numeric`.
-This is a hetrougeneous array which may contain values of any type of numbers, as long as they are values in a subtype of `numeric`, or in other words, it can contains mixed values such as short integers, long integer, floats, and doubles.
+This is a heterogeneous array which may contain values of any type of numbers, as long as they are values in a subtype of `numeric`, or in other words, it can contain mixed values such as short integers, long integers, floats, and doubles.

 ### Parametric Subtype